Receive funding and support to start your own social enterprise in Oxford

 We are no longer accepting applications Try It Awards.
 If you would like to apply next year, please contact Harry.

 The discretionary pot is designed for current social enterprises to apply to.
 You can apply for a slightly larger grant if you have already set up a project and need some funding to help it grow and become more sustainable.
-Applications are open until Monday of 4th Week in Trinity Term (or 15th May).
+Applications are open until Sunday of 5th Week (or 21st May).
 If you have questions, please contact Harry.

 Oxford Hub's Social Enterprise Support Programme is designed to help students and university staff to develop a vague idea for a project or launch a fully fledged social enterprise.
 The programme consists of support and guidance combined with financial grants to help test your ideas and grow your ventures.